JorgeLlorente/video_gaming_industry_analysis/README.md

 The goal of this project is divided into two parts:

-- Obtain a general overview from the video games industry.
+- Obtaining a general overview from the video games industry.
-- Compare games to their peers and draw conclusions about their actual performance.
+- Comparing games to their peers and draw conclusions about their performance.

 ## Data acquisition